-How to deactivate your suspended accounts
+How to deactivate your suspended account

-- Please note that Twitter might retain some information on your deactivated account to insure the safety and security of its platform and users.
+Note: Twitter might retain some information on your deactivated account to insure the safety and security of its platform and users.
 More information can be found here.

 How to request a copy of your personal information